wordswords/dotfiles/README.md

 Check out my simpleton Git workflow here:
 [https://github.com/wordswords/dotfiles/blob/master/notes/GITWORKFLOW.md](https://github.com/wordswords/dotfiles/blob/master/notes/GITWORKFLOW.md)

+## GNU diff/patching stuff I forget

+### Creating a patch to apply later
+1. To generated the patch diff `diff -u <file1> <file2> > patch.diff`
+2. Edit the patch file and make sure both files are the same filename that you want patched.

+### Applying the patch
+1. Copy the patch.diff into the directory of the file needing to be patched
+2. Run `patch -p1 < patch.diff`

 ## Python 3 stuff I forget

 1. Use `ipython` for interactive REPL Python 3 stuff.